-- Do you use “lifestyle photos” showing people using your products, so that customers can envision how they’ll use the products?
+- Do you use “lifestyle photos” so that customers can envision themselves using the products?

 - Do you have rich, in-depth product descriptions that answer customer questions and overcome potential objections?

-- Do you include customers reviews so that new customers can have confidence in their purchases?
+- Do you include customer reviews so new customers can be confident in their purchases?

 If you’ve taken the time to study your numbers, you should know which segment(s) of your audience provides you with the highest Customer Lifetime Value (LTV).
-Once you’ve determined which segment this is, you want to make it as easy as possible for them to purchase from you.
+Once you’ve determined which segment this is, make it as easy as possible for them to purchase from you.

 Once you identify these areas, focus on simplifying the buying path.
 Clarifying the buying path for your highest LTV customers before implementing personalization will maximize the revenue from this segment when you finally start personalizing.